Ready to find out more? Visit our Zscaler Private Access page.

 Traditionally, there have been two basic types of network segmentation:

 So, what does network segmentation actually do?
-Let’s look at a few example use cases:
+Well, in a few short words, it’s designed to help you:

 Whatever schema an organization uses, a segmented network has some clear advantages over a flat network with no hierarchy or subnets.
 These benefits include: